forumone/gesso/README.md

 However, you can use this method if you prefer running Node via Docker or want to contribute to getting Gesso Next working as Drupal theme.

+## Adding New Files
+If you add new SCSS and/or JS files, you will need to restart webpack by canceling and then re-running `npm run dev`.
+New files will not be processed or an errors shown for duplicate files until webpack restarts.

 ## Generating New Components
 Run `npm run component` (locally) or `f1 run gesso npm run component` (Docker) to create boilerplate files for a new component.
 This is the recommended approach as it